enrico271/storm/README.markdown

         - `storm.starter.BenchmarkStormWithAcking`
         - `storm.starter.BenchmarkStormWithoutAcking`

     - `<topology name>`: the name of the topology to display in the Storm UI.
-If the topology name is `storm`, our scheduler will switch back to the Storm default scheduler.
     - `<topology arguments ...>`: the arguments that will be used to structure the topology.
         - For `BenchmarkKsafe`, the first argument is *k*, the rest is topology structure.
-        - For `BenchmarkStormWithAcking` and `BenchmarkStormWithoutAcking`, all arguments are the topology structure.
+        - For `BenchmarkStormWithAcking` and `BenchmarkStormWithoutAcking`, arguments only define the topology structure.

         For example, to run `BenchmarkKsafe` with the topology pictured in Figure 1 above and *k*=1, run this command:
         ```
         ./benchmark.sh storm.starter.BenchmarkKsafe ksafe 1 1 2 1
         ```
-    The first argument is `1` to set *k*=1, the rest is `1 2 1`, which says we want 1 spout, 2 middle bolts, and 1 final bolt.
+    The first argument is `1` to set *k*=1, the rest is `1 2 1`, which says we want 1 spout task, 2 middle bolt tasks, and 1 final bolt task.
     > **Note:**
     > We can make the topology as long as we want.
-For example, the argument `2 2 4 5 6 2 1` is also valid.
+For example, the argument `1 2 4 4 4 2` is also valid.